 This means programming your sprinklers to run before sunrise or after sunset, which has become a mandate in many cities throughout the western part of the U.S. Even if your city does not impose restrictions on when to water, it is a good practice for saving water as it helps prevent the evaporation of moisture due to the sun.
 In addition to these smart watering practices, consider the following Toro products to help you keep a summer-smart watering schedule:

 If you want high-tech ways to save water in the summer, the EVOLUTION® controller is the way to go.
-This is what we recommend to all homeowners who want total programmability over their irrigation systems, because it enables users to keep lawns lush and green with the touch of a button.
-The controller integrates seamlessly with Toro’s Smart Connect® receiver, which wirelessly communicates with soil and rain sensors to automatically adjust watering schedules and run times for your local weather conditions.
-High-tech irrigation lets you program your system and walk away, so you can enjoy the things that really matter and let your system do the watering without wasting water.
+This is what we recommend to all homeowners who want total programmability over their irrigation systems.
+It enables users to keep lawns lush and green with the touch of a button!
+The controller integrates seamlessly with Toro’s Smart Connect® receiver, wirelessly communicating with soil and rain sensors.
+This way, watering schedules and run times are automatically adjusted for your local weather conditions.
+High-tech irrigation lets you program your system and walk away.
+This way, you can enjoy the things that really matter and let your system do the watering without wasting water.

 By combining the practical, common-sense solutions we recommend with any of the Toro products suggested here, you can survive the end-of-summer heat wave while saving water.